cheminfo/eln-docs/docs/70_eln/30_eln-search/README.md

 # Search reactions by structure

-This tool could be used to search the chemical reactions you want by only draw a chemical structure even though substrate or product that might be useful for your synthesis.
+This tool can be used to search for chemical reactions by drawing a chemical structure, whether it is a substrate or a product that might be useful for your synthesis.

 ## How to use